renatolinsdigital/javascript-functions/README.md

 fetchData(displayData);
 ```

+Note: The problem with depending on callbacks for asynchronous operations is that we might encounter a situation where we need to chain multiple callbacks one after the other, making the code difficult to read and potentially prone to bugs.
+To tackle this issue, JavaScript introduces the concept of promises, which will be covered later in this tutorial.

 ### 7. Default Parameters and Rest Parameters (ES6 Features)

 In ES6, default parameters and rest parameters were introduced to make functions more flexible.